View current course offerings at the Office of the Registrar.

-BIOS 7650: STATISTICAL LEARNING IN DATA SCIENCE (3) This course provides detailed overviews over the evaluation and application of statistical learning theories and techniques for inference and prediction in data science, particular for biological and public health data.
+BIOS 7650 STATISTICAL METHODS IN BIOINFORMATICS(3) This course provides detailed overviews over the evaluation and application of statistical learning theories and techniques for inference and prediction in data science, particular for biological and public health data.
 Topics include linear and nonlinear models, resampling techniques, tree-based methods, unsupervised learning such as clustering, support vector machine, graphical models, etc. Working on real and/or simulated data through assignments, students will apply the knowledge learned and practice their skills in solving various biological and public health problems, such as sequence alignment, gene prediction, subtype identification and classification, and disease risk and prognosis prediction.
 Discussion on model assessment and selection are also included.
 Faculty: Jian Li.
 Offered: Fall.
 Prerequisite(s): BIOS 6030, one of BIOS 6230/6240/6280, BIOS 6040; or instructor approval

-BIOS 8200 CAUSAL INFERENCE FOR BIOMEDICAL INFORMATICS (3) This course presents state of the art statistical methods and theory of causal inference for biomedical informatics.
-It will empower students to draw causal conclusions from observational and experimental studies and establish their theoretical properties.
-Topics include: structural causal models and causal graphs; causal target parameter, interventions and counter factuals; cross validation based super machine learning; targeted maximum likelihood estimators (TMLEs); comparisons between TMLEs and other estimators; estimation for causal direct effect; diagnosing and rectifying bias due to positivity violations.
+BIOS 8200 CAUSAL INFERENCE FOR BIOMEDICAL INFORMATICS (3) This course covers basic concepts and selected state-of-the-art statistical methods and theory of causal inference for biomedical informatics.
+It will empower students to draw causal conclusions and make predictions by mining data from observational and experimental studies.
+Topics include: targeted machine learning, structural equation modeling, Mendelian randomization, and heteroskedastic genomic prediction.
 Faculty: H. Qin.
 Offered: Every other Spring.
-Prerequisite(s): BIOS 6030 & 6040; and one of BIOS 6230, 6240, 6270, 6280; BIOS 7060, MATH 6080.
+Prerequisite(s): BIOS 6030 & 6040; BIOS 7060; MATH 6080; and at least one of BIOS 6230, 6240, 6280.

-BIOS 8800 APPLIED DATA ANALYSIS (3) This course introduces students to hands-on data analysis and management.
-Students use real data to investigate how to formulate testable hypotheses, investigate and clean data, design and perform appropriate analyses, and keep written documentation of their analyses.
-Students also learn how to interpret and report the results of statistical analyses, both orally and in writing.
-Use of statistical software, preferable SAS, is required.
+BIOS 8800 APPLIED DATA ANALYSIS (3) This is an advanced methods course for hands-on data analysis and management.
+Students use real datasets to formulate testable hypotheses, interrogate and clean data, implement appropriate strategies for missing data, design and perform appropriate analyses, and keep written documentation of their analyses.
+Students also learn how to interpret and effectively report the results of statistical analyses, both orally and in writing.
+Use of a statistical software package is required, preferably SAS.
 Faculty: L. Myers.
 Offered: Every other Fall.
 Prerequisite(s): At least 2 of 5 selected BIOS 7000 level courses: 7060, 7080, 7150, 7220, 7300.